Go to the Undergraduate section

 How can I apply for exceptional circumstances?

 If you wish to apply for an extension on the grounds of exceptional circumstances, you must do so before your ten-year eligibility period expires.

 Will I be given my degree certificate at my graduation ceremony?

 No, it will be posted to you within three months of your award.
 All queries regarding certificates should be sent to: email@example.com.

-Is it possible to submit a project without completing the Professional Ethics Module or all of the ACCA Fundamental papers (including exemptions)?
+Is it possible to submit a project without completing the Ethics and Professional Skills Module or all of the ACCA Applied Knowledge and Applied Skills papers (including exemptions)?

 Who can be my mentor?

 Your mentor can be a senior colleague at work, eg. your line manager, your tutor at college or university, or a qualified chartered certified accountant.
 If you have found a prospective mentor who does not fall into one of these categories, please login and e-mail their CV to firstname.lastname@example.org

 If you are unable to find a suitable mentor, please visit our ACCA web pages.

 Please note: Mentoring is service which is provided by a Registered Mentor, working as your personal contractor.
 Many Mentors may charge for providing this service.
 This charge can sometimes be up to £500 GBP.